-This has a relatively short cord (one meter) for safety, and the smooth black-coated stainless steel housing is easy to clean.
+This has a smooth black-coated stainless steel housing that is easy to clean.
 One knob turns the burner on and off, while the second regulates the temperature from “off” to “max.”
 The burner is a flat cast iron plate, so it’s easy to keep clean and retains heat well without hot spots.

 If you only need an extra burner on rare occasions, you might not want to spend a lot of money on a high-end unit.
 This 1100-watt burner is definitely budget friendly, so you can buy several to increase your cooking space for Thanksgiving or keep multiple pots of food warm on a buffet.

 This has a coil-style burner, a power indicator light, and a variable temperature control so you can simmer a sauce or boil water.
 It has rubber feet to keep it stable on your counter or table and a short cord for safety.
 There is one knob for turning the heat on and regulating the temperature.